A Tight Bound on the Projective Dimension of Four Quadrics

-(See Theorem~\ref{ht2}.) \item When $I$ is minimally generated by $3$ cubics, Engheta \cite{En3} showed that $\pd(S/I) \le 36$, while the largest known example satisfies $\pd(S/I) = 5$. \item When $\mathrm{k} = p > 0$ and $S/I$ is an $F$-pure ring, De Stefani and N\'u\~nez-Betancourt \cite{DN} showed that $\pd(S/I) \le \mu(I)$, where $\mu(I)$ denotes the minimal number of generators of $I$. \end{enumerate}
+(See Theorem~\ref{ht2}.)
+Moreover, for all $N$ we construct examples where equality is achieved.
+Thus the bound here is optimal. \item When $I$ is minimally generated by $3$ cubics, Engheta \cite{En3} showed that $\pd(S/I) \le 36$, while the largest known example satisfies $\pd(S/I) = 5$. \item When $\mathrm{k} = p > 0$ and $S/I$ is an $F$-pure ring, De Stefani and N\'u\~nez-Betancourt \cite{DN} showed that $\pd(S/I) \le \mu(I)$, where $\mu(I)$ denotes the minimal number of generators of $I$. \end{enumerate}

-If Question $\ref{Stillman}$ has an affirmative answer, any bound will necessarily be very large.
-Examples of Beder et. al. \cite{BMNSSS} show that projective dimension of ideals generated by $3$ degree-$d$ forms can grow exponentially with respect to $d$.
+It remains open as to what the optimal bounds for projective dimension are.
+The general optimal bound, however, must be rather large.
+Examples of Beder et. al. \cite{BMNSSS} show that the projective dimension of ideals generated by $3$ degree-$d$ forms can grow exponentially with respect to $d$.

 Further motivating Question~\ref{Stillman}, Caviglia showed it was equivalent to the following analogous question for Castelnuovo-Mumford regularity.
 (See \cite[Theorem 2.4]{MS}.) \begin{qst}[{Stillman \cite[Problem 3.15]{PS}}] Is there a bound on $\reg(S/I)$ depending only on $d_1,\ldots,d_N$, and $N$, where $d_i = \deg(f_i)$? \end{qst}